 Posted on: 06 Jan 2021

 In case you missed it, a rumour has been doing the rounds for some time that Ubisoft might add their in-house game subscription service to Game Pass Ultimate.
 In a tweet posted the day before New Year’s eve, a senior editor at windowscentral.com stated that this possible merger with Microsoft is highly likely.

 Posted on: 05 Dec 2020

 Whereas bolting a wheel and pedals to a desk was once enough to call yourself a simulation rally racer, this sub-genre of gaming has since evolved into something much more elaborate.
 Today’s sim fanatics build up colossal, multi-monitor racing rigs fitted with custom-made gauges.
 They even wear helmets and buy licensed peripherals covered with the … Continue reading Dirt 5 PC Review

 Posted on: 24 Oct 2020

 When it comes to making sequels for the Serious Sam games, Croteam tends to follow a rather radical strategy.
-With the release of every new Serious Sam installment, this talented studio has grown ever more ambitious in experimenting with their I.P.’s visual style and thematic content.
-Their method seems to have paid off because despite … Continue reading Serious Sam 4 PC Review
+With the release of every new Serious Sam installment, this talented studio has grown increasingly ambitious in experimenting with their I.P.’s visual style and content.
+Their method seems to have paid off because despite the core … Continue reading Serious Sam 4 PC Review

 Posted on: 23 Sep 2020